 Imagine you are the owner of a modest grocery store in your neighborhood.
 You know most of your customers in person, and you do a pretty good job fulfilling their demands.
 After a while, your hard work pays off, and now, you open three new branches in different neighborhoods.
 It is hard to stay on top of the needs of four stores, but thanks to more coffee and less sleep, you still rock.
 Then one day, you achieve a milestone and open your tenth store.
 How to analyze the requirements of so many stores?
 What if you have dozens of stores?
 Hundreds?
 Thousands?
-Could you still succeed in staying connected with your customers and figure out similarities and differences in product preferences, lifestyles, and purchasing power across all locations?
+Could you still succeed in staying connected with your customers and figuring out similarities and differences in product preferences, lifestyles, and purchasing power across all locations?

 Let’s reframe the case.
 Is it wise to plan by overall numbers or averages when you are the head of an enormous chain store?
 As a known fact, mean values tend to hide variances across different parts of the business.
 That kind of general information can only signal a major problem and usually hides opportunities.